haimkastner/castnet-blog/contents/en/blog/flashing-tasmota-on-sonoff-rf-bridge.md

 Each router has a different UI but all should have somewhere a table of network devices IPs.

-In my router (ASUS RT-xxxxxx) its look like this:
+In my router (ASUS RT-xxxxxx) it looks like this:

 <image-responsive class="center" imageURL="blog/flashing-sonoff-rf/dhcp-ips.jpg"  alt="DHCP IPs"/>

-After you know the new device IP (in my case `192.168.1.36`) Open the browser and press the IP in the URL bar.
+After you know the new device's IP (in my case, `192.168.1.36`) open the browser and press the IP in the URL bar.

 Then in the Web interface press `Configuration` and then `Configure Other`.